 Ensure that your design can actually be registered by reading the guidelines on the Intellectual Property Office site.
 If so, you can apply for Registered Design protection by downloading and completing the application form.
 It costs £60 to register a single design and £40 to register additional designs in a multiple application.

 - Once you have protected your design, you can sell or license it.

 - Not all symbols or designs can be registered.

 5. Confidentiality agreements

-You can prevent someone from stealing your idea by asking interested parties to sign a confidentiality agreement before revealing details of your proposed venture.
+You can prevent someone from stealing your idea by asking interested parties to sign a confidentiality agreement (also known as an NDA) before revealing details of your proposed venture.
 The agreement should define what information you are talking about, and state that both parties will agree to keep it confidential and will use it only for the purposes of the particular discussion that they are having.
 It does not have to be long – one side of an A4 paper will suffice.

 Things to Consider

 The fear of someone stealing your idea should not deter you from telling relevant people – such as advisers, accountants and solicitors – about your plans because otherwise, they will not be able to help you.
 It is important to keep it in proportion.

 Harry Cragoe is the founder of PJ Smoothies, which makes drinks from blended fruit, which he sold in 2005 for £20 million.
 He has always taken a very relaxed approach to protecting his idea, in the belief that even if people think your idea is a good one and worth pursuing, they are highly unlikely to do anything about it.

 Subscribe for entrepreneurial & small business advice